-This might mean taking some tough decisions.
+This might mean making some tough decisions.
 Start by looking at your leadership team.
 Remember, it casts a long shadow.

 Start with the executive team

 As always, these things start at the top.
 I don’t believe a business can be better than its leadership team.
-If you’re a business leader, this has to be the first place you look at talent.
+If you are a business leader, this has to be the first place you look at talent.

 An A-Player will live and breathe your company’s purpose and core values.
-If you asked the rest of your staff who are the golden lights, or star players who represent the DNA of your company, they should immediately point towards the directors.
+If you asked the rest of your team who are the golden lights, or star players who represent the DNA of your company, they should immediately point toward the directors.

 Assess your managers

 To begin with, get your executive team to rank their managers on the same grid of A, B and C Players (see above).
-To do this effectively, you need a behavioural framework based on your core values.
+You need a behavioural framework based on your core values to do this effectively.
 It’s often easy to spot the people who don’t fit or are culturally adrift from the rest of the company.
 You’re trying to spot the 25 to 35% of staff that need values-based action.

 The decision on ranking a manager is best done collectively.
-You’ll often find when someone works directly with the person concerned, they’re less aware that they don’t fit.
+When someone works directly with the person concerned; they’re less aware that they don’t fit.
 It’s usually their peers who will point this out based on feedback from their team and their own impressions.
 The closer you get to someone, the harder it is to be objective and call it out.

-Once your behavioural framework is in place, every manager needs to understand how it works and the expectations implicit in it.
+Once your behavioural framework is in place, every manager needs to understand how it works and its implicit expectations.
 So, in any performance-related discussion, they should know instantly whether they are living this particular value and give evidence of them doing it.
-Complete clarity.

 Assess talent throughout your business